sidarthsai13901/Systems-engineering/Books/NASA_System_Engineering_Handbook/Sylabus.md

 ## Purpose
 ## Scope and Depth
 # Fundamentals of Systems Engineering
-## Common Technical Processes and the SE Engine
+## The Common Technical Processes and the SE Engine
-## An overview of the  SE engine by Project Phase
+## An Overview of the  SE engine by Project Phase
 ## Example of Using the SE engine
-## Distinvtions between Product veerification and Product Validation
+## Distinctions between Product verification and Product Validation
 ## Cost Effectiveness Considerations
-## Human Systems intergation (HSI ) in the SE Process
+## Human Systems intergation (HSI) in the SE Process
 ## Competency Model of System Engineers
 # NASA Program/Project Life Cycle
 ## Program Formulation